robiso/parallax/readme.md

 example.webp gets used as the background for the page `/example`

 Feedback?
 Send me an email via stephan![@](https://i.imgur.com/XqBGE1c.jpg)stanisic.nl.
 Pull requests are also more than welcome!

+## Developer notes
+This is just a test of mine.
+Use at your own risk.
+Works best with a [floating summernote](https://www.wondercms.com/forum/viewtopic.php?f=23&t=1252) editor.